 Members of the MAST Learning Community are exemplary students who further one another's efforts in becoming future scholars of the ocean and her ports by engaging in studies of history, culture, and the sea.
 Building yardarms, forges, and trebuchets, as well as testing medieval cooking recipes and taking boat tours around the island are only some of the projects undertaken by this enthusiastic group of like-minded students, faculty, and staff.
 Please note that MAST does not have a common residential component at this time.

 Students placed in this living learning community participate in the unique opportunity to gain extra preparation for the following Fall Semester by taking specialized courses during the Summer II Term.
-During this time, SAIL students learn the necessary skills needed for successful matriculation in higher education and transition smoothly into the Fall Semester.
-Please note that students are placed in SAIL, as opposed to applying for it.
+During this time, Galveston Gateway students learn the necessary skills needed for successful matriculation in higher education and transition smoothly into the Fall Semester.
+Please note that students are placed in Galveston Gateway by the Admissions Office, as opposed to applying for it.

 SCUBA EDUCATION ADVENTURES: